jspc-bots/newsie/README.md

-# IRC Bot
+# IRC News Bot

-Do some stuff over IRC
+Read, collate, and return a series of RSS feeds into an IRC channel or chat

 This bot makes a couple of assumptions: